automenta/netjsvr/README.md

 # 🐈🎮 | GLOBAL SURVIVAL SYSTEM | CLIMATE EDITOR 3D | SPACETIME TAG PLANNER

+Real-time decentralized global propagation, notification, and analysis tools for AUTONOMY MAXIMIZATION and AUTHORITY DISSOLUTION.

+Learn how natural and artificial phenomena, from past to present, underground to outer space... might affect the quality and length of our futures.

 # Layers
  * yields Objects and Tags (adaptively cached in digraph).
  * refreshed periodically or when focus location changes.